 ON THIS PAGE: You will learn about the different ways doctors use to treat people with MDS.
 To see other pages, use the menu on the side of your screen.

 This section outlines treatments that are the standard of care (the best proven treatments available) for this specific disease.
 When making treatment plan decisions, patients are also encouraged to consider clinical trials as an option.
-A clinical trial is a research study to test a new treatment to evaluate whether it is safe, effective, and possibly better than the standard treatment.
+A clinical trial is a research study to test a new approach to treatment to evaluate whether it is safe, effective, and possibly better than the standard treatment.
+Clinical trials may test such approaches as a new drug, a new combination of standard treatments, or new doses of current therapies.
 Your doctor can help you review all treatment options.
 For more information, see the Clinical Trials and Latest Research sections.

 For MDS, different types of doctors often work together to create a patient’s overall treatment plan that combines different types of treatments.
 This is called a multidisciplinary team .

 Descriptions of the most common treatment options for MDS are listed below.
 The goal of treatment is to bring about a remission and to bring blood counts back to normal.
-Treatment options and recommendations depend on several factors, including the subtype and IPSS score of MDS, the risk of developing AML , possible side effects, and the patient’s preferences, age, and overall health.
-As explained in the Subtypes section, a patient’s IPSS score and MDS subtype help doctors determine when treatment should be begin, but it is important to note that the treatments may not be equally effective for every patient.
-Take time to learn about your treatment options and be sure to ask questions about things that are unclear.
+Treatment options and recommendations depend on several factors, including the subtype and IPSS-R score of MDS, the risk of developing AML , possible side effects, and the patient’s preferences, age, and overall health.
+As explained in the Subtypes and Classification section, a patient’s IPSS-R score and MDS subtype help doctors determine when treatment should be begin, but it is important to note that the treatments may not be equally effective for every patient.
+Your care plan may also include treatment for symptoms and side effects, an important part of your medical care.
+Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
 Learn more about making treatment decisions .

 Getting care for symptoms and side effects